 Founded in 1817, the West Point Band is the Army’s oldest continuously serving active duty band, tracing its roots to the Revolutionary War.
 The band is comprised of active duty Soldiers drawn from the finest music schools in the country.
 Marching music at West Point began at the time of the American Revolution.
 Companies of minutemen stationed on Constitution Island, across the Hudson River from West Point, had musicians assigned to carry out signaling and marching duties both in camp and on the battlefield.
 At least fifty-five field musicians crossed the Hudson River in 1778 with General Parsons' 1st Connecticut Brigade and established West Point as a permanent post.
 Although many changes have occurred over the years, music continues to be an aspect of daily life for the cadets and Soldiers at the Academy.

 In Gen. Washington's time, the marching band consisted solely of fifes and drums.
-During the Civil War, West Point bandsmen used instruments pointed over their shoulders so that the cadets marching behind them could hear the music and keep in step.
-At every point in our nation's history, both Soldiers and the Corps of Cadets have marched to the martial airs of the band at West Point.
+During the Civil War, West Point bandsmen used instruments pointed backward over their shoulders so the cadets marching behind them could hear the music and keep in step.
+At every point in our nation's history, both Soldiers and the Corps of Cadets have marched to the martial airs of the Marching Band at West Point.